-The central registry shall contain such information as shall be prescribed by Board regulation; however, when the founded case of abuse or neglect does not name the parents or guardians of the child as the abuser or neglector, and the abuse or neglect occurred in a licensed or unlicensed child day center; as defined in § 22.1-289.02; a licensed, registered, or approved family day home; as defined in § 22.1-289.02; a private or public school; or a children's residential facility, the child's name shall not be entered on the registry without consultation with and permission of the parents or guardians.
-If a child's name currently appears on the registry without consultation with and permission of the parents or guardians of the child as the abuser or neglector, such parents or guardians may have the child's name removed by written request to the Department.
+The central registry shall contain such information as shall be prescribed by Board regulation; however, when the founded case of abuse or neglect does not name the parents or guardians of the child as the abuser or neglector, and the abuse or neglect occurred in a licensed or unlicensed child day center, as defined in § 22.1-289.02; a licensed, registered, or approved family day home, as defined in § 22.1-289.02; a private or public school, or a children's residential facility, the child's name shall not be entered on the registry without consultation with and permission of the parents or guardians.
+If a child's name currently appears on the registry without consultation with and permission of the parents or guardians for a founded case of abuse and neglect that does not name the parents or guardians of the child as the abuser or neglector, such parents or guardians may have the child's name removed by written request to the Department.
 The information contained in the central registry shall not be open to inspection by the public.
 However, appropriate disclosure may be made in accordance with Board regulations.